Directions in Tanka

 The following essay is previously unpublished.
 I wrote it in February, March, and April of 1994, with revisions in June and September, more in July of 1995, and again in February of 1997.
 I’ve made a few miscellaneous edits more than twenty years later, too.
 This essay was prompted by the differences in nearly identical poems that appeared, almost simultaneously, in Footsteps in the Fog, the tanka anthology my press published in early 1994 (which was one of the first-ever anthologies of tanka poetry written in English) and Kenneth Tanemura’s No Love Poems.
 But more than that, this essay explores larger questions on directions for tanka in English.
 Around 1994 very few books of tanka had appeared, and the first tanka-related journals were just beginning.
-And although I thought of starting the Tanka Society of America in the early to mid 1990s, I didn’t make that happen in April of 2000.
+And although I thought of starting the Tanka Society of America in the early to mid 1990s, I didn’t make that happen until 2000.
 Consequently, the following thoughts arise from a context of minimal but emerging tanka activity at the time.

 What follows are a few thoughts on directions in English-language tanka, focusing on Kenneth Tanemura’s No Love Poems (Pleasant Hill, California: Small Poetry Press, 1994, 28 pages, 5½ by 8½ inches; $5.00 postpaid from the author at 10 Wayne Court, Redwood City, California 94063 [no longer available]).
 The book itself does not deserve a fraction of the attention I’m about to give it.
 What is more important are the questions it unwittingly raises, mostly to do with the definition of tanka, its distinctions from haiku, notions of poetic honesty, and the vagaries of self publishing.
 My context is a belief that haiku and tanka could do with more conscientious, balanced, and substantive criticism.
 By this I mean the act of in-depth and studied analysis—something far removed from the practice of mutual back-patting that too often passes as “book reviewing” in some haiku journals, or conversely, any sort of vindictive and unreasoned flame-throwing that also sometimes occurs.
 But I am not able to address such compelling topics here.
 Rather, I wish to take a closer look at directions in tanka, using a single book as an example.
 Wherever I may speak specifically, I also mean to speak generically, for we could all benefit from increased conscientiousness and greater diligence in our writing and in our understanding of the haiku and tanka forms.